 Docs

-• What is a referendum?
+• What is a Referendum?

-• What is the objective of the punjab referendum campaign?
+• What is the objective of the Punjab referendum campaign?

 • How is an official referendum that creates an independent country conducted?